Mike-j-t-laptop/RoomExistingSQLiteDBConverter/README.md

 - The **@ColumnInfo** annotaions include the defaultValue= parameter.
 The default value being that as extracted from the original database.
 - **Note** - this requires Room 2.2.0 libraries.

+2019-12-24 **Bug Fix for BLOB (byte[] replacing generation of Byte[])**

+- column varaiables for BLOB types were being generated as Byte[] which is not directly supported by Room.
+Changed to generate using byte[].
+- some other minor/rare bug fixes/corrects were also implemented.
+- Applied latest upgrades to libraries and gradle.

 ## What the App does not do. ##